glenmeyerowitz/CS251A-Final_Project/README.md

-# mnist-3lnn
+# CS251A Advanced Computer Architecture - Winter 2020 at UCLA

-A simple 3-layer neural network to recognize handwritten single digit numbers from the MNIST image files.
+The benchmark for this project is a simple 3-layer Neural Network for digit recognition.
+The benchmark is based on previous work completed on the following repo: https://mmlind.github.io/Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition/.

 ### Compile and run source code